 There's no doubt the size of the Velop AX4200 units are going to be a turnoff to some people.
 When compared to the Nest Wi-Fi (pictured above), it looks almost comically large.
 Each Velop unit looks identical, so there's no visual or size difference between the main router and the mesh access points.
 In fact, these monolithic towers look like they'd look rather nice sitting next to an Xbox Series X, as they share a similar design language.
 Overall though, the understated style isn't offensive at all and looks fine enough on a shelf somewhere.

-Speaking of app limitations, the current parental control implementation is incredibly basic and is likely not very useful for most people.
+While the Linksys app has been improved upon since I initially wrote this review, the parental control implementation is still basic and likely not very useful for most people.
 As it stands, the Linksys app allows parents to block any website they dislike for specific devices, which is fine when you'd like to block something high-level like YouTube or Facebook.
 It's not so great when trying to control broader issues in the home, like access to pornography or other illicit sites.
 The Linksys Shield service provides that important service but isn't yet available for the Velop AX4200.
-That'll be coming in a future update.
+That's supposed to be coming in a future update, but Linksys doesn't have a timeline for the feature.

 There's no arguing with the cost.
-For about $230 you'll get a 2-pack of Netgear Nighthawk MK62's which will cover 3,000 square feet with beautiful, fast Wi-Fi 6 speeds.
+For about $230, you'll get a two-pack of Netgear Nighthawk MK62's which will cover 3,000 square feet with beautiful, fast Wi-Fi 6 speeds.
 But the cost is lower for a reason.
 In addition to a much smaller coverage area, you'll also be getting much slower AX1800 speeds (compared to AX4200 for the Velop system reviewed here).

 Eero 6 is Amazon's latest Alexa-powered mesh system, and it packs a serious punch on price.
 At $200, Eero 6 comes with one router and one extender which is rated to cover 3,000 square feet with Wi-Fi 6.
 Just like the Nighthawk MK62, though, this is only AX1800 speed.
 On top of that, there are no LAN ports on the extender and, even then, only 2 LAN ports on the main router.
 That puts it in the same limited connectivity category as Nest WiFi.